-The Court and Legal Interpreting Committee engages in dialogue with the users of court and legal professional interpretation services such as legislators, courts, judges and bar associations.
+The Legal Interpreting Committee engages in dialogue with the users of court and legal professional interpretation services such as legislators, courts, judges and bar associations.
 We cooperate with other professional associations and provide interpreters offering their services at national and international courts with a platform for networking and learning.
 To this end, the Committee organises regular training and information seminars.

 Due process and the right to a fair trial are the underlying principles of the work of the Committee Legal interpreters work in the simultaneous (including whispering) and consecutive interpreting modes applying their professional qualifications and skills, exercising linguistic and intercultural competence.